AdobeDocs/commerce-php/src/pages/developer/components/routing.md

 *  `\Magento\Framework\App\Action\HttpPostActionInterface`
 *  `\Magento\Framework\App\Action\HttpPutActionInterface`

-Magento has a `form key` validation in place for all `POST` non-AJAX requests - if your `Action` doesn't need that validation or you want to modify it you can implement `CsrfAwareActionInterface`.
+The application has a `form key` validation in place for all `POST` non-AJAX requests - if your `Action` doesn't need that validation or you want to modify it you can implement `CsrfAwareActionInterface`.

 If you need to forward a request to another action in your class, use the [`Forward::forward(string $action)`] method.